Abdelhek115/tac2015-event-detection/readme.md

 In case you like the work, please cite the following paper:

 [Event Nugget Detection, Classification and Coreference Resolution using Deep Neural Networks and Gradient Boosted Decision Trees](https://www.ukp.tu-darmstadt.de/publications/details/?no_cache=1&tx_bibtex_pi1[pub_id]=TUD-CS-2015-1325)
-Nils Reimers and Iryna Gurevych In: National Institute of Standards and Technology (NIST): Proceedings of the Eight Text Analysis Conference (TAC 2015), November 2015.

 > **Abstract:** For the shared task of event nugget detec-tion at TAC 2015 we trained a deep feed forward network achieving an official F1-score of 65.31% for plain annotations, 55.56% for event mention type and 49.16% for the realis value.
 For the task of Event Coreference Resolution we prototyped a simple baseline using Gradient Boosted Decision Trees achieving an overall average CoNLL score of 70.02%.